cassaram09/technical-coach-training/03_working-with-students/07_common_questions_quiz.md

-# Debugging and the Socractic Method Quiz
+# Common Questions Quiz
 ---

 ???

-# Debugging and the Socractic Method Quiz
+# Common Questions Quiz

 ?: What's the first step of the debugging process?